Lulloooo/ValueAtRisk-estimation/VaR-mark.md

 ![](VaR-mark_files/figure-gfm/plot-1.png)<!-- -->

-The 1-day 95% VaR for 2023 illustrates that overall only for few days the S&P500 index performances were worse than the VaR estimated (i.e the log-return for that day was lower than the VaR for the same day).
+The 1-day 95% VaR for 2023 illustrates that overall only for few days the S&P500’s performances were worse than the VaR estimated (i.e the log-return for that day was lower than the VaR for the same day).
 According to the GARCH model implemented, it is reasonable to expect that no more than 5% of observation will be below the VAR.
 To test this,